martinohanlon/exploring-space-with-minecraft/worksheets/displayingrealtimedata.md

 Run Minecraft by clicking `Menu > Games > Minecraft Pi`.

-Enter a world by either double clicking a world you have already created or selecting `Create World' (TODO check this)
+Click `Start Game` and enter a world by either double clicking a world you have already created or selecting `Create new`.

 Leave Minecraft running and press Escape to go to the Menu and release your mouse pointer.

-Open a Terminal by clicking the icon on the taskbar, or by clicking `Menu > Accessories > Terminal' (TODO - check this) and enter the following commands one by one pressing Enter after each:
+Open a Terminal by clicking the icon on the taskbar, or by clicking `Menu > Accessories > Terminal` and enter the following commands one by one pressing Enter after each one:

 ```
 cd ~/SpaceCRAFT/spacecraft